1st NY pot sales permits will go to people with convictions

 Associated Press

-Democratic Gov. Kathy Hochul is set to announce the planned regulations for “social equity” applicants on Thursday, and the regulations will get the green light from the state cannabis control board later that day, Klopott said.
-Convictions must have occurred before March 31, 2021, which is when the state’s legalization bill was signed into law under former Gov. Andrew Cuomo.
+Gov. Kathy Hochul, a Democrat, is set to announce the planned regulations for “social equity” applicants Thursday.

+The regulations will get the green light from the state cannabis control board later that day, said Office of Cannabis Management spokesperson Freeman Klopott.

+Convictions must have occurred before March 31, 2021, when the state’s legalization bill was signed by former Gov. Andrew Cuomo.

-The New York Times, which first reported on the plans, said applicants would be able to open the first dispensaries in the state by the end of 2022 and in early 2023, according to Chris Alexander, the executive director of the Office of Cannabis Management.
+The plans were first reported by The New York Times.
 The regulations were posted on the state’s website Wednesday.

-It’s unclear how many retail licenses will be issued in New York, the second-most populous state after California to legalize possession and use of marijuana for adults over the age of 21.
+It’s unclear how many retail licenses will be issued in New York, the second-most populous state after California to legalize possession and use of marijuana for adults over age 21.

+“It’s really encouraging to see that New York is taking the lessons learned from other states,” said Melissa Moore, another Drug Policy Alliance leader.

+New York’s regulations also will lay out rules for other retail license applicants.
+Individual applicants must prove their presence in New York and that they have at least a 10% ownership interest in a business that ran a net profit for two years.

-“We want to see an industry that’s big enough and broad enough for everyone to be involved,” said Steve Hawkins, CEO of the U.S. Cannabis Council.
+“We want to see an industry that’s big enough and broad enough for everyone to be involved,” said Steve Hawkins, CEO of the U.S. Cannabis Council, an industry group.
 “This effort is one that we certainly embrace and see as very meaningful, in terms of giving those individuals impacted by the war on drugs an opportunity to get started in what’s going to be a very significant market in New York state.”

-New York’s regulations also will lay out rules for other retail license applicants, including nonprofits who serve communities with high rates of policing for marijuana offenses and businesses with at least one individual linked to a marijuana conviction.

-Individual applicants must prove their presence in New York and that they have at least a 10% ownership interest in a business that ran a net profit for two years.

 Hochul’s administration has vowed to create “the most diverse and inclusive” marijuana industry in the nation, and provide opportunities for people who bore the brunt of the decades-long U.S. war on drugs.